Fauna and Animals of Corbett National Park

 To mark their territories, tigers use several means of advertising this fact.
 Urine and anal gland secretions are sprayed on trees, bushes and rocks in various places throughout a particular area.
 They also make claw marks on trunks of trees.
 Such markings help avoid physical confrontation since any intruders in the territory recognise the owners scent and generally keep out.
 Among the large cats in India tigers have the greatest reputation as man-eaters.
 Several legendary man-eating tigers have been known, especially during the terai-bhabar region.
 Such tigers have been immortalised through the writings of Jim Corbett.
 For example, the Champawat tiger is said to have killed 434 people before Colonel Jim Corbett finally succeeded in killing it.
 However, in recent times, with the huge decline in the numbers of tigers in India and worldwide, attacks on humans have been relatively rare.
 Man-eating is usually the result of a tigerís inability to catch usual prey when it is too old to hunt or if it has an injury.

 Being a carnivore and a master predator, the tiger lies on top of the food pyramid in Jungle.
 It keeps the population of ungulates under control and thus maintains the ecological balance.
 The tiger is an indicator of a healthy wilderness ecosystem.
 If tiger is protected, our forests will also live.
 And forests mean good air and plenty of freshwater, both of which affect our own survival.
 You may contribute to this by visiting more to the national parks and contribute to their living.
-Leopards can be easily located in the hilly areas but can also be seen around in the lowland jungles.
-The list of animals found in Jim Corbett National park is here for the reference and some of tem are also considered endangered in India includes- Jungle Cat, Fishing Cat and Leopard Cat.
+Leopards can be easily located in the hilly areas but can also be seen around in lowland jungles.
+We invite you to visit jim corbett national park's to see endangered animals found in this park of India before they disappear.
+The list of animals found in Jim Corbett National park is here for reference and some of tem are also considered endangered in India includes- Jungle Cat, Fishing Cat and Leopard Cat.
 Other mammals inhabiting Jim Corbett includes deer species (Barking, Sambhar, Hogg and Chital), Sloth bears and Himalayan Black bears, Indian Grey Mongoose, otters, Elephants, Yellow Throated Martens, Ghoral (Goat-Antelopes), Indian Pangolins, and Langur and Rhesus Monkeys.
 Tourists can also spot Owls and Nightjars during the night.
-Local crocodiles (along with the banks of the Ram Ganga River) and Indian Python, King Cobra, Common Cobra could also be seen in the Jim Corbett Park
+Local crocodiles (along with the banks of the Ram Ganga River) and Indian Python, King Cobra, Common Cobra could also be seen in the Jim Corbett Park.